 The works comprised the provision of the retaining walls to approximately 1.1km of cut and cover tunnel on North and South sides of the submerged tube tunnel under the river.
 This also included the construction of the transition works between the cut and cover and the submerged tube tunnels in both the North and South banks of the river.

 Bachy Soletanche carried out the multi-million-pound Piling and Diaphragm walling package for the tunnel portals.
 This work was carried out following an extensive period of design and value engineering.

 The soils encountered were variable mainly glacial deposits and Bachy Soletanche assisted Bouygues in seeking the most cost-effective solution for each element of the works resulting in a variety of techniques employed.

 The rigs on site worked on both sides of the river, installing 51,500m2 of Diaphragm Walls using Hydrofraise, Hydraulic and Rope grabs.
 In addition to this, the team constructed 1000 CFA piles with diameters ranging between 300mm and 1050mm diameter.

 The project also required the use of three yards to fix reinforcements – one each on the north and south banks of the river, with a third smaller yard near Edinburgh.
-This approach was essential to the scheme but presented a logistical challenge to the restricted and congested site, through weekly supply chain meetings and detailed planning sessions, a logistical plan was developed and delivered, to ensure a safe and successful outcome to this project.
+This approach was essential to the scheme but presented a logistical challenge to the restricted and congested site, through weekly supply chain meetings and detailed planning sessions, a logistical plan was developed and delivered, to ensure a safe and successful outcome to the New Tyne Tunnel project.